-- To discuss future courses and your timeline to graduation.
+- To discuss your academic goals, future courses, and timeline to graduation.

-- To learn how to navigate the Course Search.
+- To learn how to navigate the Course Search and select your classes.

-Every student in the College is assigned to an official advisor who may be a professional academic advisor from Advising Center, a full-time professor within the student’s board of study, or their First-Year Seminar instructor.
+Every student at the College is assigned to an official advisor who may be a professional academic advisor from Advising Center, a full-time professor within the student’s academic department, or their First-Year Seminar instructor.